 Refreshments

-There is no food and drink provision on site.
+There will be catering vans on site for food & drink provision during the interval.
+This will be provided by Shoot the Bull & Hull Pie. .
 Alcohol is not permitted at the event and may be confiscated.
 Security personnel may search those entering the event.

 Access